jcrossley3/discovery/nrf52840dk/03-setup/verify.md

 [general troubleshooting]: ../appendix/1-general-troubleshooting/index.html

-This output is coming from the small Rust program you just flashed on to your micro:bit.
+This output is coming from the small Rust program you just flashed on to your nRF52840-DK.
 Everything is working properly and you can continue with the next chapters!